ponicode/squar_action/README.md

 ![Ponicode SQUAR for Delta](https://ponicodefilesstorage.blob.core.windows.net/githubaction/SQUAR_ACTION_on_delta.png)
 ### Ponicode SQUAR report on the whole project
 ![Ponicode SQUAR Full](https://ponicodefilesstorage.blob.core.windows.net/githubaction/SQUAR_ACTION_full_report.png)

+# Functional Scope
+As for today, Ponicode SQUAR action works on Javascript and Typescript languages.
+It will soon be available on Python and Java.

 # Terms of use
 By using this action, you will have to register on [Ponicode UT generation app](https://app.ponicode.com) and [Ponicode SQUAR app](https://squar.ponicode.com).
 The terms & conditions of both apply when using this Github Action.